isaacbrodsky/h3measurements/README-Truncation.md

 `H3Index` is compared to the same location indexed at the coarser resolution (which is not affected by shape error).
 If the two indexes are the same, the point is considered `in`, as shown in the sample output below (otherwise it is considered `out`).
-The ratio of `in` points to all points sampled is taken as the shape error introduced by aperture 7.
+The ratio of `out` points to all points sampled is taken as the shape error introduced by aperture 7.

 Sample output is shown below.
 When truncating indexes to a coarser resolution, about 7.2% ~ 6.2% of the area is in error.